KateZhang17/c_to_f/README.md

-# This program converts temperature from Celsuius to Kelvin.
+# This program converts temperature from Celsius to Kelvin.